• Menu

 Proper Ergonomics Are Good Fit To Reduce Workers Comp Costs

-January 4, 2017 By // by Michael B. Stack Leave a Comment
+April 5, 2023 By // by Michael B. Stack Leave a Comment

 Areas of Concentration for Cost-Savings

 There are a number of work injuries that occur every year, which are preventable.
-A leading mechanism of injury is the result of employers who do not see a value in workplace ergonomics and avoidance of repetitive trauma injuries.
-Common injuries that result include tendinitis, bursitis, systemic diseases (eg – rheumatoid arthritis and gout), carpal/cubital tunnel syndromes and lateral epicondylitis (tennis elbow).
+A leading mechanism of injury is the result of employers who do not see value in workplace ergonomics and avoidance of repetitive trauma injuries.
+Common injuries that result include tendinitis, bursitis, systemic diseases (eg – rheumatoid arthritis and gout), carpal/cubital tunnel syndromes, and lateral epicondylitis (tennis elbow).

 There are many areas where employers can concentrate their efforts to save money in their workers’ compensation programs.
 The process should be ongoing and needs to include everyone, including employees.